 Once you have learned to hunt you'll begin to encounter dispersal wolves like yourself, who have left their family pack in search of a mate to start a new pack with.
 If you venture into other packs' territories, you'll meet wolves who will fiercely defend their territory – and some who you might be able to persuade to leave their pack and become your mate.

 Find a prospective mate, socialize with them and agree to a trial period, spend time getting to know each other and building affinity, decide if you want to make a permanent bond.
-Head toward the gold star on the map (upper right) and compass to progress to Slough Creek.

 How to Find a Mate